maferrag/6G-Bench/README.md

 👉 If you are looking to evaluate your LLM model using our benchmark, please feel free to contact us at 📩 mohamed.ferrag@uaeu.ac.ae / mohamed.amine.ferrag@gmail.com

+**IEEEDataport** We release also the 6G-Bench dataset on IEEEDataport: https://dx.doi.org/10.21227/c8pt-hc87

 ## Overview
 **6G-Bench** is an open, standardized benchmark for evaluating **semantic communication** and **network-level reasoning** capabilities of foundation models in **AI-native 6G networks**.